Daniel-KM/Omeka-S-module-DerivativeMedia/README.md

 created for each file.
 It works the same way Omeka does for images (large, medium and square thumbnails).

-The conversion uses [ffmpeg] and [ghostcript], two command-line tools that are generally installed by default on most servers.
+The conversion uses [ffmpeg] and [ghostscript], two command-line tools that are generally installed by default on most servers.
 The commands are customizable.